influxdata/terraform-google-influx/README.md

     1. Use the scripts in the [install-chronograf](modules/install-chronograf) modules to create a machine image with Chronograf installed.

-    1. Deploy the image in a single instance group using the [chronograf-cluster module](modules/chronograf-cluster).
+    1. Deploy the image in a single instance group using the [chronograf-server module](modules/chronograf-server).

     1. Configure the server to execute the [run-chronograf](modules/run-chronograf) script during boot.